danieltjw/aifutures/README.md

 - Autonomy and Planing
     - Maintain a digitally unique self
-        - Traditional software can be cloned and altered easily making maintaining a sense of self difficult
+        - Traditional software can be cloned and altered easily
+            - relevant to AI: weights, parameters, algorithm, architecture
+            - without the capability to trust its 'memories' and 'mind', a sense of self may not develop
     - Keep a sense and rhythm of time
         - sense of time may be required for autonomy
         - rhythm of time might be needed for coordination with one's self and others (AI and Humans)